Ibrahim Adam: The Quality Grain Company case

 In 2003, Adam, Kwame Peprah, former Minister for Finance in the Rawlings government and George Yankey, a former Director of Legal Sector, Private and Financial Institutions were jailed by an Accra Fast Track High Court for causing financial loss to the state.
 Two others were discharged.
-This follows the conviction of Juliet Cotton an American citizen in the United States, president of the Quality Grain Company Ghana Limited for squandering half of the 18 million dollars loaned to her to set up a rice project in Ghana.
+This followed the conviction of Juliet Cotton, an American citizen in the United States, president of the Quality Grain Company Ghana Limited for squandering half of the 18 million dollars loaned to her to set up a rice project in Ghana.
 Adam and Yankey were jailed for two years while Peprah was jailed for four years.
 There was no evidence that Adam and the accused persons had any personal gain from the fraud.
 The presiding judge, Kwame Afreh insinuated that they were covering up for Jerry Rawlings, using the Ghanaian Pidgin English phrase, "monkey dey work, baboon dey chop".
 On his release from prison in 2004, John Atta Mills Vice President in Ghana between 1997 and 2001 and who went on to become president of Ghana between 2009 until his death in 2012 asserted that Adam and Yankey had been unjustly treated.
 Obed Asamoah also Minister for Foreign Affairs in the Rawlings government said they had been victims of a political vendetta by the NPP Kufuor government.
 A valuation authorised by the NPP government in 2006 indicated that although the project had been lying idle, there had been no financial loss following the valuation of the assets which seems to agree with the defence Adam and others made that if valued correctly, there had been no loss.

-Personal life
+Personal life and death

-Ibrahim is married to a Selassie Ibrahim (a Ghanaian actress, film producer and an entrepreneur) and they have a son and daughter together.
+Ibrahim was married to Selassie Ibrahim (a Ghanaian actress, film producer and an entrepreneur) and they had a son and daughter together.

+Ibrahim's death was announced on 30 August 2026.